 1. Choose a Device

-First you need to decide which handset you want.
+First, you need to decide which handset you want.
 Is it the iPhone X or the Galaxy S8?
 Whatever you’re after, remember to take age and spec into account.
-It is best to think about the minimum model you’re prepared to settle on, and think about operating system.
+It is best to think about the minimum model you’re prepared to settle on and think about the operating system.
 Do you want to run a more recent Android or iOS system?

 Are there any features which you love that you know you want your next handset to have?
 Set your goals and stick with them.
 This phone may be second hand but it should last you a good year or two.